smritinaik/animated-web/README.md

 2. Navigate to the project directory with cd animated-web.

-3. Install the required dependencies using npm install.
+3. Install the required dependencies using npm run dev.

 4. Start the development server with npm start.